 What will be open when?

 Lake George (and Warren County) is part of New York State's "Capital Region" for the purposes of Governor Cuomo's reopening plan.
-As of May 19, the Capital Region has met all of the requirements to be able to start Phase 1 of re-opening on May 20.
-Phase 1 includes construction, manufacturing, and retail (for curbside or in-store pickup or drop off only).
+As of July 1, the Capital Region is now in Phase 4 of the four phase plan.
 To learn more about which industries are included in each of the four phases, visit the official website here.
 We've also detailed some of the activities and attractions that will be available in each phase in the four FAQs below.

 The ability for a region to enter a new phase of reopening is dependent on a number of virus-related health metrics, so it is impossible at this point to give an exact date when certain industries will be able to reopen.
 A minimum of two weeks is required between each phase to give experts enough time to monitor how the virus's spread has been impacted by industries opening.

-What is open now that the Lake George Region is in Phase 1?
+What opened when the Lake George Region was in Phase 1?

-In addition to boating, biking, hiking and golfing that opened prior to Phase 1, some of the activities and attractions that are now available include:
+In addition to boating, biking, hiking and golfing that opened prior to Phase 1, some of the activities and attractions that became available include: